Women-Owned Business Certifications

 • Overview: This certification is specific to businesses that want to do business with the federal government.
 It helps to provide more contracting opportunities for women-owned businesses.

 • Eligibility: The business must be at least 51% women-owned, and the woman owner must control the daily operations.
 For federal contracts, it must also be a small business as defined by the U.S. Small Business Administration (SBA).
+You can check potential eligibility here.

 • Benefits: Increased opportunities for government contracts, set-aside contracts, and direct access to the SBA’s resources.